 A share is a unit of “shared” stock ownership.
 Before trading was digitized, investors used to get stock certificates that proved they owned a certain number of shares of company stock.
 See stock.

 A broker is a company that acts as an agent in the stock markets, purchasing and selling securities on behalf of its customers.
-Investors use brokers to purchase and sell stocks, bonds, and other securities in the markets.
+Investors use brokers to buy and sell stocks, bonds, and other securities in the markets.
 TD Ameritrade, Charles Schwab, and Fidelity are some of the most well-known brokers in the US.

 An order refers to any request an investor makes to a broker to buy or sell any kind of security.